osohq/oso/docs/getting-started/quickstart.rst

 .. todo::
     Make these actual links.

-Next:
+.. admonition:: What's next
+    :class: tip

+    * Explore how to :doc:`/getting-started/application/index`.
+    * Dig deeper on :doc:`/getting-started/policies/index`.
-* Check out how to write a policy
+    * Check out oso in action: :doc:`/using/examples/index`.
-* See how oso integrates into an example app
-* Explore the design principles behind oso
+    * Explore the :doc:`/more/design-principles` behind oso.

 ------------------------